Seasonal Home Maintenance Checklist for Avon, Indiana Residents

-Regular home maintenance is essential for preserving property value and preventing costly repairs—especially in a climate like Avon, Indiana, where each season presents its own challenges.
+Regular home maintenance is essential for preserving property value and preventing costly repairs, especially in a climate like Avon, Indiana, where each season presents its own challenges.
 From freezing winter temperatures to humid summer months, homeowners in the Midwest must take proactive steps to keep their properties in top shape.
-This comprehensive seasonal home maintenance checklist is tailored specifically for Avon residents, ensuring their homes stay safe, efficient, and comfortable throughout the year.
+This checklist is tailored specifically for Avon residents, so your home stays safe, efficient, and comfortable throughout the year.

 Spring: Inspect for Winter Damage

 Spring in Avon brings a welcome thaw, making it the ideal time to check for winter-related damage.
 Start with a thorough inspection of the roof for missing shingles, ice damming effects, or leaks.
-Examine gutters and downspouts for clogs or sagging, and ensure they’re draining water away from the foundation.
+Examine gutters and downspouts for clogs or sagging, and ensure they are draining water away from the foundation.
 Check exterior walls and trim for peeling paint or cracks caused by freeze-thaw cycles.
-Also, test sump pumps for proper operation—spring rains can lead to basement flooding if systems fail.
+Also test sump pumps for proper operation, since spring rains can lead to basement flooding if systems fail.

 Spring: Refresh Landscaping and Outdoor Areas

-As the ground softens, it’s time to clean up your yard and prepare for growth.
+As the ground softens, it is time to clean up your yard and prepare for growth.
 Rake leftover leaves and debris from lawns and garden beds, trim back dead branches, and reseed any bare patches of grass.
 In Avon, homeowners should apply fresh mulch to flower beds and around trees to retain moisture and control weeds.
-Inspect decks, patios, and fencing for signs of winter wear and power wash surfaces to remove grime and mold buildup.
+Inspect decks, patios, and fencing for signs of winter wear, and power wash surfaces to remove grime and mold buildup.

 Spring: Service HVAC Systems